TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupMembersList"></a>
 # **graphUserGroupMembersList**
-> List&lt;GraphConnection&gt; graphUserGroupMembersList(groupId, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphUserGroupMembersList(groupId, contentType, accept, limit, skip, xOrgId)

 List the members of a User Group